 Carter's interest in ancient Egypt was born when he was still a young boy and one day saw his father paint a portrait of a famous Egyptologist.

-At the age of 17, Carter began to work; his father had found him a job as an artist for an archaeologist.
+Carter's father found him a job as an artist for an archaeologist when he was17.

-Soon thereafter, in 1891, he traveled o Egypt and started to explore ancient sites.
+Soon after that, in 1891, he traveled o Egypt and started to explore ancient sites.
 He became very good at improving the methods of copying tomb decorations.

-Carter worked for many years under different archaeologists at sites including Amarna.
-Then, he was employed by Lord Carnarvon, a wealthy English aristocrat who was very interested in ancient Egyptian history.
+Carter worked for many years under different archaeologists at sites, including Amarna.
+Then, he was employed by Lord Carnarvon, a wealthy English aristocrat interested in ancient Egyptian history.

-Carter started excavating, but after some years Lord Carnarvon became impatient at the lack of results.
-Lord Carvon told Carter he had only one more season of funding to find the tomb of King Tutankhamun.
+Carter started excavating, but Lord Carnarvon became impatient at the lack of results after some years.
+Lord Carnarvon told Carter he had only one more season of funding to find the tomb of King Tutankhamun.

 Carter was under pressure, but he was lucky.